tunnull/gocentral-docker/README.md

 Run `docker build -t gocentral ./` to build image.

 ## Running
+### MongoDB
+GoCentral stores its data using the GoLang MongoDB driver.
+You'll need to register/sign in to MongoDB and claim an (at minimum) free database.<br>
+Grab its' generated Go driver connection string and set that as your MONGOCONNECTIONSTRING.
+If it gives an error, check if you've replaced the <password> part of the connection string with the pre-generated password given by MongoDB.

 ### Game Variables
 Each game has been assigned a variable consisting of its' abbreviation and its' console's abbreviation.
 Here are all possible Game/Console combonations:<br>
 GAMES:<br>